Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Results and discussion

 Interestingly, the directivity $\mathcal{D}_{\rm md}$ of such a system attains several maxima when the MD emitter is inside the particle, and a relatively large value when the emitter is near its surface.
-For a complete understanding of the formed radiation pattern in the far zone, it is, in addition to the amplitudes, important to know also the phases of the harmonics.
-The latter can be represented on the complex plane using the real and imaginary parts of the amplitude, \mbox{$\phi = \arctan{\big[\mb{Im }(\text{Harm. ampl.})/\mb{Re }(\text{Harm. ampl.})\big]}$}.
-Figure~\ref{fig:far} shows the dependencies of the directivity $\mathcal{D}_{\rm md}$ of a tangentially oriented MD emitter inside a TiO$_2$ sphere on the angle $\theta$ for the cases marked in Figure~\ref{fig:TiO2rad}(e), and are presented in the same order.
-The data are presented as polar plots in the planes $\phi=0^\circ$ (left column) and $\phi=90^\circ$ (central column), and also the corresponding multipolar decomposition (right column).
+For a complete understanding of the formed radiation pattern in the far zone, an expansion in terms of electric (TM) and magnetic (TE) spherical harmonics was performed, indicating their amplitudes and phases.
+Figure~\ref{fig:far} shows the dependencies of the directivity $\mathcal{D}_{\rm md}$ of a tangentially oriented MD emitter inside a TiO$_2$ sphere in air ($n_h=1$) on the polar black angle $\theta$ for the cases marked in Fig.~\ref{fig:TiO2rad}(e) presented in the same order.
+Polar angle $\theta=0^{\circ}$ corresponds to the direction along the negative $x$ axis.
+The data are presented as polar plots in the $xz$ plane (left column) and $xy$ plane (central column), and also the corresponding multipolar decomposition (right column).
 It is well known that the stored energy of different modes of a spherical resonator is concentrated in certain regions~\cite{Bohren1986}.
-A change in the position of the magnetic dipole of a spherical resonator has a different effect on the excitation of different modes of a given resonator, moreover, usually the energy is concentrated inside the dielectric.
+A change in the position of the magnetic dipole of a spherical resonator has a different effect on the excitation of different modes of a given resonator.
+Nevertheless, the energy is usually concentrated inside the dielectric.
 Therefore, when the dipole is placed inside, it becomes possible to adjust the amplitudes and phases of the different harmonics in such a way that all side lobes in the radiation pattern are suppressed or significantly reduced.
-Notably, angle-resolved directivities inside and outside the sphere are remarkably different: inside the sphere the superposition of induced multipoles leads to highly directive emission in the forward direction (Figure~\ref{fig:far}(a,b,d,e)), while for the emitter located outside sphere, the dominant $l=7$-th mode gives rise to a symmetrical radiation in the forward and backward directions (Figure~\ref{fig:far}(g,h)).
+Notably, angle-resolved directivities inside and outside the sphere are remarkably different: inside the sphere the superposition of induced multipoles leads to highly directive emission in the forward direction (Figs.~\ref{fig:far}(a,b,d,e)), while for the emitter located outside sphere, the dominant $l=7$ mode gives rise to a symmetrical radiation in the forward and backward directions (Figs.~\ref{fig:far}(g,h)).
 Note in passing that the directivity of the MD emission for the tangentially oriented emitters can achieve $D_{\rm md}\approx 26$ for the described configuration.
-A Fano-type behavior of the directivity in Figure~\ref{fig:TiO2rad}(e) can be explained by mixing of different multipolar modes with different amplitudes and phases induced in the sphere by the MD, as shown in Figure~\ref{fig:far}(c,f,i).
+A Fano-type behavior of the directivity in Fig.~\ref{fig:TiO2rad}(e) can be explained by mixing of different multipolar modes with different amplitudes and phases induced in the sphere by the MD, as shown in Figs.~\ref{fig:far}(c,f,i).
 These expansions take into account both the radiation from the excited modes of the dielectric resonator and from the magnetic dipole itself.